wen-jams/bsavi/docs/source/userguide.rst

 =================

-This guide will demonstrate and explain the features and functionality of BSAVI by stepping through the whole process of creating a visualization.
-It will follow structure of the :doc:`class_examples` tutorials without requiring install of CLASS or any cosmologist-specific packages.
+This guide will demonstrate and explain the features and functionality of BSAVI by creating a visualization that will dynamically generate sine waves from frequency, phase, and amplitude data.
+It will follow the structure of the :doc:`class_examples` tutorials without requiring install of CLASS or any cosmologist-specific packages.
 A basic knowledge of plotting with `HoloViews <https://holoviews.org/index.html>`__ is suggested, since it is the utility that provides the interactive plots for this package.